inventage/portal-components/components/portal-card/stories/index.stories.md

 import '../portal-card.js';

 export default {
-  title: 'Components/PortalNavigation',
+  title: 'Components/Card',
   component: 'portal-navigation',
   options: { selectedPanel: 'storybookjs/knobs/panel' },
 };
 ```

-# PortalNavigation
+# Card

-A component for...
+A test component to display what a component can consist of, how it is documented and how to properly test it.

 ## Features: